Stop Worshipping the Keyword Difficulty Checker. The Number Is a Mirror, Not a Map.

 The score ignores three things that matter more than link counts for new sites.

 First, content format mismatch.
-If the top 10 results for a KD-15 keyword are all video embeds and you publish a 2,000-word text post, you are not playing the same game.
 The difficulty score says "easy."
 The SERP reality says "wrong format."

 Keyword Difficulty vs. Search Volume vs. Competition